 But Tupelo was brimming with pretty girls and most of them were listening to me play their favorite music like Chapel Of Love by the Dixie Cups; My Boy Lollipop–Millie Small; I Can’t Help Myself–Four Tops; This Diamond Ring–Gary Lewis & The Playboys; Baby I’m Yours–Barbara Lewis & Hold Me, Thrill Me, Kiss Me–Mel Carter.

-I’d been working at WTUP for about a month and one evening about an hour into my show, I answered one of the request lines expecting a pre-teen girl, but it was a male caller.
+I’d been working at WTUP for about a month when one evening about an hour into my show, I answered one of the request lines expecting a pre-teen girl, but it was a male caller.
 I assumed it was a jealous boyfriend telling me to quit giving his girlfriend advice.
 (Usually by me telling her to dump the boyfriend.)

 But this mature-sounding fellow began telling me that I was a great DJ, one of those “What are you doing here” kind of things.
 In fact, he was a scout looking for raw talent for radio stations in larger markets, he professed.
 He would just need to meet with me briefly, face to face, for a few minutes.

 I thought of the Roger Miller song I’d played on the radio many times, Kansas City Star “Better job, higher wages, expenses paid and a car” it goes.
 But he decides to stay put because he’s a Kansas City Star.